slackapi/java-slack-sdk/docs/guides/incoming-webhooks.md

   https://hooks.slack.com/services/T1234567/AAAAAAAA/ZZZZZZ
 ```

-With **Slack SDK for Java**, Sending messages via Incoming Webhooks is still simple and handy.
+Also with **Slack SDK for Java**, sending messages via Incoming Webhooks is still simple and handy.
 There are two ways to send a payload.

 ### Build a string payload

 A primitive way is to build a payload as a single string.
 This method is nearly the same as running **curl** command.

-As with tokens, we don't recommend embedding a webhook URL in your source code.
+**NOTE**: As with tokens, we don't recommend embedding a webhook URL in your source code.
 Consider using env variables or some more secure ways to store those.

 ```java
 import com.slack.api.Slack;